UncleArtie/single_webpage/README.md

 # single_webpage
-Custom single webpage for client
+Custom single webpage for a prospective client